Nethanialtan/myGithubActions/README.md

 Push new code, check the update code

-* Create new file and code, test the code and review the result
+* Input code, test the code and review the result